Porte Brown at a Glance:

 Dependence on Economic Conditions - Charitable contributions typically shrink in difficult economic times.
-Donations from individuals, estates, foundations, and corporations in the US reached an all-time high of more than $390 billion in 2016, the third year to exceed the previous peak set before the late-2000s recession.
+Donations from individuals, estates, foundations, and corporations in the US reached an all-time high of more than $410 billion in 2017, the fourth year to exceed the previous peak set before the late-2000s recession.
 Even nonprofits with large endowment funds suffer in down economies, because their investment income depends on the state of the financial markets.

 Dependence on Big Donors - Many nonprofits depend on a few major donors for a large share of revenue.
 Big donors may declare an intent to continue contributions, but few nonprofits have binding contractual assurances.
 In down economies, some donors who previously had made multi-year promises may be unable to fulfill them when the value of their financial assets declines.

 Recruiting and Retaining Qualified Staff - Barriers to securing key nonprofit leaders include work-life balance concerns, insufficient lifelong earning potential, lack of mentorship and training, and overwhelming fundraising responsibilities.
 During periods of economic prosperity, nonprofits are likely to experience increased staff turnover.